Back to prior page

 The U.S. Veterans Administration has a search to locate burial locations of Military veterans.
 Their website notes: "Search for burial locations of veterans and their family members in VA National Cemeteries, state veterans cemeteries, various other military and Department of Interior cemeteries, and for veterans buried in private cemeteries when the grave is marked with a government grave marker.
 The Nationwide Gravesite Locator includes burial records from many sources.
 These sources provide varied data; some searches may contain less information than others.
 Information on veterans buried in private cemeteries was collected for the purpose of furnishing government grave markers, and we do not have information available for burials prior to 1997."

-The National Archives has a listing of World War II casualties:
+The National Archives has a listing of World War II casualties and the following links are for military personnel from California:

-World War II Honor List of Dead and Missing Army and Army Air Forces Personnel: http://www.archives.gov/research/arc/ww2/army-casualties/index.html
+World War II Honor List of Dead and Missing Army and Army Air Forces Personnel FROM CALIFORNIA: http://research.archives.gov/description/305280

 How & Where to Locate/Obtain Vital Records: